-What is poor credit with one lender may be totally different with another lender.
+What one lender considers ‘poor credit’ might be very different from what another lender thinks.
 This means that even if your credit history has been a problem in the past it might still be possible to obtain a mortgage for 5.5x of your income.

-Some lenders may reject an application due to serious issues such as recent bankruptcy or IVAs.
+Some lenders may reject an application due to recent bankruptcy or an IVA.
 However, there are still a few lenders who will approve mortgages for borrowers with poor credit.

-You might need a higher deposit or a lower income threshold to be eligible for a 5.5x mortgage lender.
+You might need a higher deposit to be eligible for a 5.5x mortgage if you have bad credit.
 However, this can vary from lender to lender.

 Where can I find advice on 5.5x mortgages?